xdivla/website-monitor/README.md

 - You can add one or as many websites as you like.

-- You can filter through both metrics using the prometheus label "site"
+- You can filter through both metrics using the prometheus labels "site" and "code"